Avrhambi/RepoScout/README.md

 # RepoScout

-RepoScout is a local tool for analyzing GitHub repositories using AI models.
+RepoScout is a local tool for analyzing GitHub repositories for quick lookup.
 It leverages Ollama and a local LLM to provide insights into any codebase.

 ## Setup